 The site of the Hall is ancient.
 It is recorded in the Domesday Book and in nearby fields there are the remains of a second century Roman settlement.
 The surrounding land is also the site of a deserted medieval village, traces of which remain as earthworks.
-A tiny Norman church, dedicated to St Michael, stands nearby and is maintained by the Redundant Churches Fund.
+A tiny Norman church, dedicated to St Michael, stands nearby and is maintained by the The Churches Conservation Trust.

 Parts of the Hall date to 1380 and are the remains of an earlier manor which belonged to the de Upton family.
 In the thirteenth century, the de Uptons were Verderers of the Royal Forest of Morfe and Knights and suitors to Holgate Castle, and the last of their line married into the Cressett family in the 14th century.